Introduction

 Special Committees

 The Cornell graduate system requires students to assemble individually-tailored “special committees” to direct their programs of study.
 Graduate students must select at least two members of their three- (exceptionally four-) member committee from the S&TS field.
-The Chairperson must be a faculty member of the S&TS graduate field.
+The Chairperson must be a faculty member of the S&TS Department.
 The remaining members are chosen from Cornell’s graduate faculty as a whole.
 This system allows students to include faculty members from outside the field of S&TS on their committees, and thus introduces a degree of flexibility in the design of each student’s specific training and research program.

 Course Requirements